 Diagnosis requires a careful clinical assessment based on the international consensus on clinical-diagnostic criteria and the patient's medical history.
 Attenuated dopaminergic reuptake in the basal ganglia in FP-CIT SPECT scanning (DAT scan) increases diagnostic certainty.
 Other characteristics suggestive for DLB include a lack of temporal atrophy in MRI and REM sleep behavior disorder (EEG).
 EEG may also show early generalized background slowing with abnormal transients in the temporal lobes or frontally dominant burst pattern.
 Some rare cases may reveal sympathetic denervation with a scintigraphy of the myocardium.

-There can be a large clinical overlap between DLB and AD which sometimes results in the diagnosis of 'in-between' Lewy Body variant of Alzheimer's disease.
+There can be a large clinical overlap between DLB and AD which sometimes results in the diagnosis of 'in-between' Lewy Body variant of AD.
 If PD symptoms precede cognitive impairment by 12 months or longer, the disorder is called PDD and not DLB, but this is an arbitrary consensus among clinicians and not a disease definition.
 Retrospective history can be a major problem in DLB.
 Differential diagnosis also includes normal pressure hydrocephalus (see this term) (estimates of in 1/10 patients with dementia).

 It is important to make an early diagnosis because of therapeutic implications.
 Although curative treatment is not yet available, cholinesterase inhibitors may substantially relieve symptoms in some cases, although large trials are lacking.
 Levodopa monotherapy is usually advised to alleviate PD symptoms.
 Atypical neuroleptics are important in managing symptoms and should be used in low dosages.